-Each year level in school will have a Year Coordinator.
-The Year Coordinators support students to wear their uniform correctly, be prepared for learning each day and assist students with any attendance issues.
+Year Coordinators support students to wear their uniform correctly, be prepared for learning each day and assist students with any attendance issues.
+They also support students with their behaviour in the playground.

 Heads of Department

 Heads of Department are responsible for particular curriculum areas throughout the College and may check in with parents to provide an overview on how a student is progressing academically as well as in regard to their behaviour and effort in the subject areas they are responsible for.